maritoye/Statistical-Learning/README.md

 ### Cleaning
-This following section summarises initial cleaning of the data, which I've done in the motebook data_cleaning.ipynb.
+This following section summarises initial cleaning of the data, which I've done in the notebook data_cleaning.ipynb.

 I first had to remove the data for all years except 2019, as the rest was never supposed to be there.
 I then removed the year variable ("Aar").
 The dataset contained 95 boolean values representing 3 questions for the survey.
 As these three questions were only technical questions regarding the survey I removed all these variables, as well as eight other survey technical variables.